Swansea docks: King's Dock

 Work began on the King's Dock in 1905 to meet the growing demand of tinplate exports from the local area.
 The King's Dock was constructed as a much larger dock than the Prince of Wales on the south side of the Prince of Wales Dock and covers some 72 acres (29 ha).
 Construction was complete by 1909.
 The King's Dock is the principal dock in the Port of Swansea which is still in use today for cargo operations.

 Queen's Dock

-At the same time as the King's Dock was being built, a breakwater was constructed further south of the King's Dock which enclosed a large body of water covering some 151 acres (61 ha).
+At the same time as the King's Dock was being built, a breakwater was constructed further south which enclosed a large body of water, some 151 acres (61 ha).
 This body of water was opened in 1920 as the Queen's Dock after oil handling facilities were built to handle imports for the nearby BP oil refinery at Llandarcy and petrochemical plant at Baglan Bay.
-Usage of the Queen's Dock reached its peak in the 1950s when oil imports and exports reached around 8 million tonnes per year.
-Since the closure of the oil plants at Baglan Bay and Llandarcy, the Queen's Dock was rendered obsolete as an oil handling facility.
-The Queen's Dock is now used for mussel farming.
+Usage of the Queen's Dock reached its peak in the 1950s when oil imports and exports were around 8 million tonnes per year.
+Since the closure of the plants at Baglan Bay and Llandarcy, the Queen's Dock was rendered obsolete as an oil handling facility and is now used for mussel farming.